-This pamphlet is intended to provide some basic information to departments and employees about the unlawful appointment review process that the California Department of Human Resources (CalHR) has delegated to some departments.
+This pamphlet is intended to provide some basic information to departments and employees about the non-delegated unlawful appointment review process, which is governed by the California Department of Human Resources (CalHR) per Government Code section 19257.5.
 Unlawful appointments occur when the hiring of an individual does not comply with applicable civil service laws and regulations.
-Such appointments may result from administrative mistakes or misinformation, improperly clearing the employment list, or in rare cases, attempts to circumvent the State's civil service system.
+Such appointments may result from administrative mistakes or misinformation, improperly clearing the employment list, or in rare cases, attempts to circumvent the state's civil service system.